nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 #### 4.2.2 Routing to the closest eatery
 It is also possible to find the closest eatery using the go feature.<br>
 Format 1: `go` → `STARTING_BLOCK` → `EATERY_NAME`
-- By entering the name of the eatery that you wish to go in the `EATERY_NAME` parameter, NUSMaze will display the shortest route to go from the `STARTING_BLOCK` to the desired eatery.
+- By entering the name of the eatery that you wish to go to in the `EATERY_NAME` parameter, NUSMaze will display the shortest route to go from the `STARTING_BLOCK` to the desired eatery.

+:warning: The `STARTING_BLOCK` must be one of the Engineering or Computing buildings.

 Format 2: `go` → `STARTING_BLOCK` → `eatery` → `EATERY_NAME`
-- It is also possible to see the list of Eateries, from closest to furthest by entering eatery when NUSMaze prompts for the destination block.
+- It is also possible to see the list of Eateries, from closest to furthest by entering `eatery` when NUSMaze prompts for the destination block.

-- When NUSMaze prompts for entry to the eatery, you can enter `EATERY_ENTRY` that you wish to go.
+- NUSMaze then prompts for the entry of the eatery that you wish to go to.
+This is when you can enter `EATERY_ENTRY`.

+:warning: The `STARTING_BLOCK` must be one of the Engineering or Computing buildings.
-- `EATERY_ENTRY` must be an integer from 1 to 5.
+:warning: `EATERY_ENTRY` must be an integer from 1 to 5.

 ### 4.3 History